AlexandreG83/holbertonschool-printf/README.md

 -- Files --

 README.md - This file
-main.h - Header file
+_printf.c - primary function for the parsing main.h - Header file
-functions.c - the print functions (char, string, percent) man_3_printf - Man page
+functions.c - The print functions (%c for char, %sfor string, %% for percent) print_numbers.c - The print functions (%d for int, %i for type long) Man_3_printf - Man page of _print

 -- Compilation --